 This take-charge attitude comes thanks to the skills and knowledge they acquired via education and work experience.

-To begin with, a bachelor’s degree in information systems, computer science, or engineering is typically what employers want in a CIO.
+Most people on the CIO career path have a bachelor’s degree in information systems, computer science, or engineering.
 However, many go on to continue their education with an MBA or specialized certifications.

 CIO Salary Expectations